drinkwithdan/TinyPOS/README.md

 Happy hacking!

 ##### Viewing the app

-A live version of the app can be found [here](https://tinypos-app.herokuapp.com/)

 To access the admin route please user the demo account (username: demo, password: password)